hwclass/pwa-gallery/README.md

 npm run dev
 ```

+While you are using the development environment, ESLint will be working in the background and warn you about the violations.

 If you want to run the app with a production build, run the following command:
 ```
 npm run build